 Katarina Pijetlovic holds licentiate and doctoral degrees in EU sports law from the University of Helsinki.

-The book appears in the ASSER International Sports Law Series, under the editorship of Dr. David McArdle, Prof. Ben Van Rompuy and Marco van der Harst LL.M.
+This book appears in the ASSER International Sports Law Series, under the editorship of Dr. Dave McArdle, Prof. Dr. Ben Van Rompuy and Marco A. van der Harst LL.M.